Perfect Puglia Road Trip & Bike Tour Itinerary- 14 Nights

 Gallipoli’s old town is surrounded by late-medieval walls and is home to a traditional fishing port, baroque churches, a Renaissance-era “Greek” fountain, and a castle surrounded by the sea.

-You’ll leave enriched with a comprehensive overview of this charming town plus plenty of time to continue exploring or backtrack to your favorite spots afterward.
+During Puglia road trip you’ll leave enriched with a comprehensive overview of this charming town plus plenty of time to continue exploring or backtrack to your favorite spots afterward.

 Experience Salento at leisure